Activities at Browsers Bookshop

 There are new authors or less familiar names, too, invited because we love their books and we want you to try them too.

 We’ve welcomed Renee Knight with her psychological thriller, ‘Disclaimer'.
 There’s been a demonstration from internationally renowned jewellery designer, Alex Monroe, as he’s launched his memoir about his Suffolk childhood ’Two Turtle Doves'.
 And we met the wonderful and talented Emma Hooper when we walked along the river wall and talked about the inspiration for her debut novel ‘Etta and Otto and Russell and James’.
 Take a look at Catherine's reports of past events to get a flavour of what she puts together to make each event a special and memorable occasion.

 Book Group Meetings

 What's more, we have a Browsers Book Group meeting.
 It takes place on the last Monday of each month (except August and December) at 8pm in the bookshop.
 Around 20 people usually come along to discuss the latest title and we have wine, juice or coffee for a small donation, with complimentary flapjack!
-Catherine leads the group, which has been going for ten years now, and we've kept a list of all the books we've read - it's a great resource as Catherine tries to find titles that sometimes slip under the radar.
+Catherine leads the group, which has been going for more than ten years now, and we've kept a list of all the books we've read - it's a great resource as Catherine tries to find titles that sometimes slip under the radar.